kanaria69/Mainecoco/README.md

-## My wife is on a tropical fruit diet, the house is full of stuff.
-It is enough to make a mango crazy.
+## Why is it always hot in the corner of a room?
+Because a corner is 90 degrees.